 - Interest rates are generally low compared with most consumer loans.

 - You’re paying yourself back—with interest—rather than paying a financial institution.

 Potential drawbacks to 401(k) loans:

-- If you leave your job, even involuntarily, you may have to pay off the loan immediately (usually within 30 to 90 days), or you'll owe income tax on the remainder, as well as a 10 percent early distribution penalty if you're under age 59½.
+- If you leave your job, you may have to pay off the loan immediately and usually within 30 to 90 days.
+Otherwise, you'll owe income tax on the remainder, as well as a 10 percent early distribution penalty if you're not a retiree and under age 59½.